 Otherwise, you can find plenty of other nice hikes, go for a boat ride on Yellowstone Lake, go for a scenic float or rafting nearby, join a hiking tour, etc.

 So, these are my suggestions for the best way to plan your Yellowstone trip and see the main landmarks of Yellowstone.
-None of these itineraries are very detailed as that would require separate articles, such as the ones for 1 and 2 days that we linked to above.
+None of these itineraries are very detailed as they would require separate articles, such as the ones for 1 and 2 days that we linked to above.
 So if you have any specific questions, feel free to leave a comment below and I’ll try to help.

 More information for planning your trip to Yellowstone: